 Weather and Storm Resistance

 There are six bomber guy out points (or up to nine with the vestibule on).
-It handled big snow loads and decent winds well, and we think this tent handles moderate to high winds nearly as well as most traditional double walled 3-4 pole designs.
+It handles big snow loads and decent winds well; it performed well in moderate to high winds nearly as well as most traditional double-walled 3-4 pole designs.

 The Assault has six nicely reinforced guyline points on the main tent with an additional three once the vestibule is attached.
 The position was a nice height to maintain leverage against the wind while still supporting the poles as much as possible.
 We like the built-in plastic cam/adjusters, though the diameter of the guylines themselves was a little on the thin side.

-This tent didn't handle condensation or rain as well as some of the Black Diamond single wall tents (like the Eldorado, Fitzroy, or Ahwahnee).
-When humid enough, the fabric got slightly saturated (as you can see in this photo of the roof during a light rain) but we didn't find this any worse than similar ultra-light bivy tents like the Firstlight or Advance Pro.
+This tent didn't handle condensation or rain as well as some of the Black Diamond single wall tents (like the Eldorado).
+When humid enough, the fabric got slightly saturated (as you can see in this photo of the roof during a light rain) but we didn't find this any worse than similar ultra-light bivy tents like the Firstlight.

 The times when it didn't perform so well was in wetter weather (like rain or wet snow), where just a handful of other models had better weather resistance.
-We found that on several occasions the fabric would become saturated faster than other models, like the Black Diamond's Eldorado, Ahwahnee, or Fitzroy.
-It was still better than the Firstlight or HiLight though and worked fine in colder snow conditions.
+On several occasions, the fabric would become saturated faster than other models.

 Looking at the exterior of the Assault after some rain.
 The fabric didn't stand up to liquid moisture quite as well as some of the beefier Black Diamond models, but it certainly did better than the Firstlight or HiLight.